The 16 Best Travel Movies for Inspiring Wanderlust

 “The Motorcycle Diaries” (2004)

-Gael García Bernal plays a young Ernesto “Che” Guevera on his iconic road trip across South America in the 1950s before he became the famous Marxist revolutionary.
+Gael García Bernal plays a young Ernesto “Che” Guevera as he undertakes his history-changing road trip across South America in the 1950s before he became a famous Marxist revolutionary.
+To ensure authenticity, producers chose to shoot the film in 30 different locations across Argentina (including Patagonia and Nahuel Huapi Lake), Chile (including the Atacama Desert and the Chuquicamata copper mine), and Peru (including Machu Picchu and Cuzco) and employed performers local to each region.
 This movie will not only spark wanderlust but it will also light a fire under anyone seeking their life’s calling.

-Lyndsey Matthews contributed reporting to this article, which originally appeared online in 2015; it was most recently updated on March 6, 2024, to include current information.
+Lyndsey Matthews and Nicholas DeRenzo contributed reporting to this article, which originally appeared online in 2015; it was most recently updated on February 17, 2025, to include current information.

 Aislyn Greene is the associate director of podacsts at Afar, where she produces the Unpacked by Afar podcast and hosts Afar’s Travel Tales podcast.
 She lives on a houseboat in Sausalito.